ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.7
+### Release 1.4.8

- - In compat mode non-String keys are converted to Strings instead of raising and error. (issue #52)
+ - Thanks to yuki24 Floats are now output with a decimal even if they are an integer value.

 ## <a name="description">Description</a>